rails/importmap-rails/README.md

 ...
 ```

+You can preload all your pins by default by setting `config.importmap.preload_by_default` in any environment file to `true`.

 ## Composing import maps

 By default, Rails loads import map definition from the application's `config/importmap.rb` to the `Importmap::Map` object available at `Rails.application.importmap`.